suchov/suchov.github.io/cv.md

 Head of IT department

 - Building automation system for product registration from scratch
-- Creating and leading the IT department
+- Creating and leading the IT department from scratch

 #### [Periodica](http://www.periodik.com.ua/) (2004 September - 2008 August) Kyiv, Ukraine